va7deo/rallybike/README.md

 | 15.56kHz / 55.2Hz | TP-016               | 450    | 282    |
 | 15.73kHz / 59.8Hz | NTSC                 | 445    | 264    |

-### P1/P2 Input Swap Option

-- There is a toggle to swap inputs from Player 1 to Player 2.
-This only swaps inputs for the joystick, it does not effect keyboard inputs.

 ### Audio Options

 - There is a toggle to adjust the gain and disable playback of OPL2 audio.